alex-ball/bathbib/biblatex/README.md

  2. Compile `biblatex-bath.dtx` with [LuaLaTeX] and [Biber] to generate the documentation.
-You will need, among other things, the [luatexja], [adobemapping] and [ipaex] packages installed; this is just for the documentation, not for the biblatex style itself.
+You will need, among other things, the [luatexja], [adobemapping] and [haranoaji] packages installed; this is just for the documentation, not for the biblatex style itself.

  3. If you are using TeX Live, find your home TeX tree using the following command at the command prompt/terminal: